 As a result of our business acquisitions, we have incurred contingent consideration obligations as discussed below.
 The contingent consideration obligations are recorded at their fair values by using probability-adjusted discounted cash flows, and we revalue these obligations each reporting period until the related contingencies have been resolved.
 The fair value measurements of these obligations are based on significant unobservable inputs related to licensing rights and product candidates acquired in business combinations, and they are reviewed quarterly by management in our R&D and commercial sales organizations.
 The inputs include, as applicable, estimated probabilities and the timing of achieving specified development, regulatory and commercial milestones as well as estimated annual sales.
-Significant changes that increase or decrease the probabilities of achieving the related development, regulatory and commercial events or that shorten or lengthen the time required to achieve such events or that increase or decrease estimated annual sales would result in corresponding increases or decreases in the fair values of the obligations, as applicable.
+Significant changes to these inputs would result in corresponding increases or decreases in the fair values of the obligations, as applicable.
 Changes in the fair values of contingent consideration obligations are recognized in Other operating expenses in the Consolidated Statements of Income.